Jharkhand actress shot dead in highway robbery bid in West Bengal's Howrah | Law-Order

 An actress from Jharkhand was shot dead after she allegedly thwarted a highway robbery attempt in West Bengal's Howrah district on Wednesday, police said.

-Riya Kumari along with her husband Prakash Kumar, a film producer, and their two-year-old daughter were heading to Kolkata via the National Highway 16 by car, they said.
+Riya Kumari, a youtuber and actress along with her husband Prakash Kumar, a film producer, and their two-year-old daughter were heading to Kolkata via the National Highway 16 by car, they said.

 Kumar stopped near Mahishrekha in Bagnan police station area around 6 am to relieve himself.
 Soon, a gang of three men attacked him, trying to rob his belongings.
-When the woman rushed to rescue the husband, they shot her and fled the spot immediately, police said.
+When his wife rushed to rescue the husband, they shot her and fled the spot immediately, police said.

 Their car has been seized for forensic examination, he said.